The Critical 2d Stochastic Heat Flow and Related Models: Discussions and open questions

 \item[4.] {\bf Relation to GMC}.
 We have shown in \cite{CSZ23b} that at any given time, the critical $2d$ SHF cannot be realised as the (Wick) exponential of a generalised Gaussian field, and hence is not a Gaussian Multiplicative Chaos (GMC).
 However, it remains open whether the critical $2d$ SHF could be the exponential of a perturbation of a Gaussian field.
 Alternatively, one might ask whether the law of the critical $2d$ SHF at each time is absolutely continuous with respect to the law of a GMC.

 Given the form of the exponential weight in \eqref{eq:FK1}, it is natural to regard it as the exponential of a Gaussian field indexed by paths in the Wiener space, which could lead to a GMC on path space.
-This was carried out in~\cite{BM20, BLM22} in dimension $d\geq 3$ in the subcritical regime.
+This was carried out in~\cite{BM20, BLM24} in dimension $d\geq 3$ in the subcritical regime.
 In dimension $2$, Clark and Mian \cite{CM24} constructed a continuum polymer measure that is the path space extension of the critical $2d$ SHF.
 Although this polymer measure cannot be realised as a GMC with respect to the underlying Wiener measure, an interesting open question raised in \cite{CM24} is whether the continuum polymer measure satisfies the {`\it conditional GMC'} structure similar to what is known on the continuum diamond hierarchical lattice \cite{Cla23}.
-More precisely, this means that for any $\theta>\theta'$, the continuum polymer measure with parameter $\theta$ can be realised as a GMC with the reference measure being the continuum polymer measure with parameter $\theta'$.
+More precisely, this means that for any $\theta>\theta'$, the continuum polymer measure with parameter $\theta$ can be realised as a GMC with the reference measure being the continuum polymer measure with parameter $\theta'$.\footnote{This conjecture has recently been proved in \cite{CT25}.}

-\item[5.] {\bf On the moments.} It follows from the results in \cite{GQT21} that all moments of $\SHF_{s,t}^{\theta} (\phi,\psi)$, with $\phi, \psi \in L^2(\R^2)$, are finite\footnote{The extension to $L^p(\R^2)$ spaces with $p\in(1,\infty)$ was achieved in \cite{CSZ23a}.}.
+\item[5.] {\bf On the moments.} It follows from the results in \cite{GQT21} that all moments of $\SHF_{s,t}^{\theta} (\phi,\psi)$, with $\phi, \psi \in L^2(\R^2)$, are finite (the extension to $L^p(\R^2)$ spaces with $p\in(1,\infty)$ was achieved in \cite{CSZ23a}).
 The upper bound on the growth of the $n$-th moment is $\exp(e^{c n^2})$ (see \cite[(8.26)]{GQT21}), while existing lower bounds are of the order $\exp(c n^2)$ \cite{CSZ23b}.
-However, predictions in the physics literature \cite{R99} suggest that the growth should be $\exp(e^{n})$.
-Although the rapid growth of moments does not allow one to uniquely determine the distribution, it would be valuable to identify the correct order of growth and understand the underlying mechanism.
+However, predictions in the physics literature \cite{R99} suggest that the growth should be $\exp(e^{n})$.\footnote{A lower bound of this order has been obtained recently in \cite{GN25}.} Although the rapid growth of moments does not allow one to uniquely determine the distribution, it would be valuable to identify the correct order of growth and understand the underlying mechanism.
 Such asymptotics could shed light on the tail statistics of $\SHF_{s,t}^{\theta} (\phi,\psi)$ (for suitable $\phi,\psi$).
 On the other hand, it will also be interesting to investigate whether $\SHF_{s,t}^{\theta} (\phi,\psi)$ possesses negative moments.
+Recently, moment asymptotics have also been investigated in the sub- and quasi-critical regime \cite{CN25} or over shrinking balls in the critical window \cite{LiuZ24}.
+Extending and sharpening these results will also be interesting.